-The beginnings of subprograms and program section repeats are marked in a part program by labels (G98 L).
+The beginnings of subprograms and program section repeats are marked in a part program by labels LBL.

 A LABEL is identified by a number between 1 and 999 or by a name you define.
-Each LABEL number or LABEL name can be set only once in the program with the LABEL SET key or by entering G98.
-The number of label names you can enter is only limited by the internal memory.
+Each LABEL number or LABEL name can be set only once in the program with the LABEL SET key.

-If a label name or number is set more than once, the TNC sends an error message at the end of the G98 block.
+If a label name or number is set more than once, the TNC sends an error message at the end of the LBL block.
 With very long programs, you can limit the number of blocks to be checked for repeated labels with MP7229.

-Label 0 (G98 L0) is used exclusively to mark the end of a subprogram and can therefore be used as often as desired.
+Label 0 (LBL 0) is used exclusively to mark the end of a subprogram and can therefore be used as often as desired.